 On Sunday last, nine Vocally Wilders joined Cadence choir to sing ‘Sweet Mother Earth’ with Diana and Doug at Deakin Edge, Federation Square in the wonderful Bushfire Appeal Concert.
-This international classical music programme featured a variety of wonderful performances including Trio Anima Mundi, Australian Welsh Male Choir (50 strong), Miranda Brockman (cellist), Collide Ensemble (sax, cello, piano), Ensemble Francaix (oboe, bassoon, piano) and so many more superb musicians and singers, too many to mention here.
+This classical music programme featured a variety of wonderful performances from international and local musicians and singers, including Trio Anima Mundi, Australian Welsh Male Choir (50 strong), Miranda Brockman (cellist), Collide Ensemble (sax, cello, piano), Ensemble Francaix (oboe, bassoon, piano) and so many more, too many to mention here.
 Please ask to see the programme if you’re interested.
 The final set featured our own Diana and Doug de Vries, who were stunning, followed by Diana and Doug with Cadence and Vocally Wild, then One World Voices choir!
 It was an amazing music marathon presented by the International Academy of Music Arts and Trio Anima Mundi.
 Hopefully all the efforts of these generous musicians who donated their brilliance and time, plus all the volunteers, friends, supporters, raised a good sum towards those who have lost so much in this tragedy.

 Thank you to the Vocally Wild singers, to our members who came along to be in the audience and a very special thank you to Diana and Doug for inviting us to be part of this day.
 As a community choir we are so fortunate to be have these opportunities available to us.
 Let’s keep them coming!
 (We even had a chance to pop into the Ian Potter gallery, which was an added bonus!!